datnguye/dbterd/docs/nav/guide/choose-algo.md

 - We have the tests done in separate tools already (e.g. Soda), there is no reason to duplicate the (relationship) tests here.
     - No problem!
 Let's still add it with `where: 1=0` or with the dummy relationship tests (see this [blogpost](https://medium.com/@vaibhavchopda04/generating-erds-from-dbt-projects-a-code-driven-approach-83abb957f483))

+In case that we don't want to leverage the dbt tests still, let's move on the next section for the alternative 🏃

 ## Semantic Entities

-Since dbt v1.6, dbt has supported the Semantic Layer, when implementing this dbt Semantic Layer with Metric Flow ([docs](https://docs.getdbt.com/docs/build/about-metricflow)), we have the ability to define entities in our semantic modelling, telling `metricflow` how to join tables together.
+Since dbt v1.6, dbt has supported the Semantic Layer (SL) with Metric Flow ([docs](https://docs.getdbt.com/docs/build/about-metricflow)), we have the ability to define entities in our semantic modelling, telling `metricflow` how to join tables together.
+Therefore, it now becomes the 2nd parser for our choice of usage if we have implemented the dbt SL already.

-Based on the above, `dbterd` can also look for the Semantic [Entities](https://docs.getdbt.com/docs/build/entities) (`primary` and `foreign`) in order to understand the ERs, subsequently produce the ERD code as the 2nd option.
+`dbterd` can now look for the Semantic [Entities](https://docs.getdbt.com/docs/build/entities) (`primary` and `foreign`) in order to understand the ERs, subsequently produce the ERD code.

-Let's use the above Jaffle Shop project again, here is the sample implemented `semantic_models` between `order_item` and `orders`:
+Let's use the above [Jaffle Shop](https://github.com/dbt-labs/jaffle-shop) project again, here is the sample code which was implemented in the repo for the semantic models: `order_item` and `orders`:

 ```yml
 semantic_models: